2-regular Digraphs of the Lovelock Lagrangian: Machine Readable Tables

 As a further check, filtering the lines that contain \texttt{\textvisiblespace 0} we obtain 1, 2, 6, 15, 68,\ldots graphs on $n\ge 2$ nodes without loops (which may have multiarcs) \cite[A307180]{sloane}.

-One application of this information yields the $r$-rooted unlabeled 2-regular digraphs by defining the generating function $r(x)=1+x$ for the number of ways of labelling a vertex as 0 (not marked) or 1 (marked), and then substituting $t_i\to r(x^i)$ in the cycle indices.
+One application of this information yields the $r$-rooted unlabeled 2-regular digraphs by defining the generating function $r(x)=1+x$ for the number of ways of labeling a node as 0 (not marked) or 1 (marked), and then substituting $t_i\to r(x^i)$ in the cycle indices.
 Summation over the cycle indices of all graphs of fixed $n$ generates Table \ref{tab.root}.

+Another information drawn from the cycle indices are the parities of the permutations of the node-labeled 2-regular digraphs that leave the unlabeled graph intact.
+A permutation is odd, iff there is an odd number of even-length cycles, i.e., iff for even index $i$ there is an odd exponent $j$ in the factor $t_i^j$ of the cycle index.
+For products of different $i$ the product rule for the signs of cycles rules.
+Example: one of the 25 graphs on 4 nodes has the cycle index $(t_1^4 +2t_1^2t_2 +3t_2^2 +2t_4)/8$. \begin{itemize} \item The term $t_1^4$ is one permutation with no even index, so this is an even permutation. \item The term $2t_1^2t_2$ is two permutations with an even index with exponent 1, so this represents two odd permutations. \item The term $3t_2^2$ is three permutations with an even index with exponent 2, so this represents three even permutations. \item The term $2t_4$ is two permutations with an even index with exponent 1, so this represents two odd permutations. \end{itemize}

+The ancillary directory contains the information of the connected unlabeled fairly 2-regular digraphs of Section \ref{sec.scut} in files named \texttt{Regf}$n$\texttt{.txt.zip}, where $n$ is the number of nodes, including the 2 nodes with degree 1.
+The arc lists contain $2n-3$ arcs and the lines starting with $V$ are the cycle indices.

+The ancillary directory contains the information of the connected unlabeled fairly 2-regular digraphs of Section \ref{sec.2cut} in files named \texttt{RegF}$n$\texttt{.txt.zip}, where $n$ is the number of nodes, including the 4 nodes with degree 1.
+The arc lists contain $2n-6$ arcs and the lines starting with $V$ are the cycle indices.